zaicodes/whack-a-mole/README.md

 - Developing distinct backend databases to store scores, facilitating users in comparing their performance against other players and across various difficulty levels.

 - Sharing the game's screenshot with friends on social media.

+## Accessibility

+I have been diligent in my coding efforts to make the website as user-friendly and accessible as possible.
+This has been accomplished through the following means:

+- Utilizing semantic HTML for a structured page layout.
+- Implementing ALT tags for hyperlinks, icons, and images to provide descriptive text alternatives.
+- Incorporating hover effects on all buttons to clearly indicate to users when they are interacting with a button.
+- Selecting a sans-serif font for paragraphs to enhance readability, particularly for individuals with dyslexia.
+- Ensuring that there is adequate colour contrast throughout the site, making content more discernible and accessible.

 ## Technologies and Frameworks